ParkerTools/Modular-Workspace-Server/README.md

 A friendly guide and Compose generator for a self-hosted work and document server.

+The second of a pair.
+[Modular Media Server](https://parkertools.github.io/Modular-Media-Server/) is the beginner project: Docker from scratch, one media stack.
+This is the intermediate one, and it assumes that ground is covered.
+Both share the design system, the generator design and the voice; every page here links back.

 This is the page skeleton.
 Structure, chrome, navigation and the design system are in place; the prose is not written yet.
 Every section body currently reads `PLACEHOLDER`.